UPDATED | October 31, 2022

 We spoke with Robin Dickey, Aerospace space policy analyst and author of Building Normentum: A Framework for Space Norm Development about the consequences of these actions and possible solutions.

-This is the third Long March 5B launch in a row where the rocket body has reached orbit then tumbled uncontrollably back to Earth.
+This is the fourth Long March 5B launch in a row where the rocket body has reached orbit then tumbled uncontrollably back to Earth.
 Obviously, China understands this risk.
 How dangerous is this behavior?

-However, there are several international standards with recommendations for how to estimate and mitigate the risk from objects returning from space, and some widely used rules of thumb for how much risk is too much.
+There are several international standards with recommendations for how to estimate and mitigate the risk from objects returning from space, and some widely used rules of thumb for how much risk is too much.
 So, while this re-entry is not necessarily a violation of international space law, it does contradict these growing standards and norms by going well beyond the commonly used risk threshold for casualties (1:10,000) and could be considered irresponsible.

 Are there international standards that spacefaring nations abide by for rocket launch?